 Credit Score is a three digit number based on the information in your credit report.
 Credit-scoring models may factor in the number of years you’ve had credit, how much of your available credit you’re currently using, whether you’ve recently made any late payments, and how recently you’ve had any negative actions or credit applications.

 Why Your Credit Report Matters

+A credit report is often the first place people detect identity theft.
 By regularly monitoring your credit, you can reduce the damage from credit fraud.